-The last years I mainly worked on the frontend part of web & mobile applications but I also did some minor backend work.
-Since mid of this year, I am working to improve my backend knowledge and started to focus on Java backend development using Spring Boot.
+In the last years, I mainly worked on the frontend part of web & mobile applications, but I also did some minor backend work.
+Since mid of this year, I have been working to improve my backend knowledge and started to focus on Java backend development using Spring Boot.

 In this article, I will tell you why I love JHipster and how you can quickly start a JHipster project.

 JHipster is a development platform to generate, develop and deploy Spring Boot + Angular / React / Vue Web applications and Spring microservices.

 It is a Yeoman generator that creates applications that include Spring Boot, Bootstrap, and Angular (or React or Vue).

 Julien Dubois started the project in 2013 and is available on GitHub.

 If you like to see JHipster in action, I can recommend the following screencast from Matt Raible:

 In my opinion, JHipster is fantastic as it